rml-lee/Video-Game-Sales-Analysis/Findings-Analysis.md

 - This was primarily due to the success of the Nintendo Wii, which was the most popular console of the 7th generation.
 Wii Sports, published by Nintendo, became the fourth best-selling game of all time.
 Additionally, EA, Activision, and Ubisoft played a significant role by publishing high-selling action games, which greatly expanded the video game market.

 ## 10. What is the relationship between critic scores and game sales?
-Do critic scores impact the sales of games?
+Do critic scores affect game sales?

 Tableau - [Link](https://public.tableau.com/views/Workbook1VideoGamesProject_17181999320180/BarChart?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)